Anthraquinone Basic information

 Anthraquinone is obtained by oxidation of anthracene using sodium dichromate plus sulfuric acid, and is purified by dissolving in concentrated sulfuric acid at 130 °C and pouring into boiling water, whereupon anthraquinone separates as pure solid, and is recovered by filtration.
 Further purification may be accomplished by sublimation or crystallization from nitrobenzene, aniline or tetrachloroethane.

-ChEBI: An anthraquinone that is anthracene in which positions 9 and 10 have been oxidised to carbonyls.
+ChEBI: Anthraquinone is an anthraquinone that is anthracene in which positions 9 and 10 have been oxidised to carbonyls.
+It is a colorless crystalline quinone used in producing dyestuffs such as alizarin.

 Journal of the American Chemical Society, 102, p.
 1457, 1980 DOI: 10.1021/ja00524a059